sujaikumar/assemblage/README.md

 This generates length, coverage, GC content, and insert size statistics for each sample in the following output files:

-: Filename : Description :
-: libA.insert.freq.txt	 : tab delim: read_set, type(FR/RF), insert_size, freq
+libA.insert.freq.txt : tab delim: read_set, type(FR/RF), insert_size, freq
-: libA.insert.stat.txt	 : stats about total pairs, %FR, %RF, %FF etc : libA.lencovgc.txt	     : tab delim: read_set, contig_id, len, cov, gc
+libA.insert.stat.txt : stats about total pairs, %FR, %RF, %FF etc libA.lencovgc.txt    : tab delim: read_set, contig_id, len, cov, gc
-: libA.lencovgc.fna	     : same as assembly fasta, but with seqid formatted as ` >contig_id_len_cov_gc`
+libA.lencovgc.fna    : same as assembly fasta, but with seqid formatted as ` >contig_id_len_cov_gc`

 How to make a plot of insert sizes for each library